UKHSA-Internal/talktofrank-beta/doc/architecture/decisions/0003-site-wide-cms-configuration.md

 ## Decision

 A new 'site settings' content model will be created.
-The following content items will be created:
+A 'Sitewide' item will then be created to contain all sitewide settings.

+This would then allow for the following (future) setup,

+Content items of type 'site settings'
 - Sitewide
-- (Any page override) Homepage - any settings that should override the sitewide values on the homepage.
+- Homepage - any settings that should override the sitewide values on the homepage.
+- Drugs A-Z - any settings that should override the sitewide values on the Drugs A-Z page.

 References:
 - https://www.contentful.com/r/knowledgebase/dynamic-microcopy/
 - https://www.contentfulcommunity.com/t/is-it-common-to-have-a-settings-content-model/924/2

 ## Consequences